Digital Games Tax Offset - Provisional Certificate Applications

 Confidentiality

-Information provided by the applicant is held by the Department on a strictly sensitive basis and in line with the provisions of Division 355 of Schedule 1 of the Taxation Administration Act 1953.
+Information provided by applicants under Division 378 of the Income Tax Assessment Act 1997 is protected information and is managed by the Department of Infrastructure, Transport, Regional Development, Communications and the Arts on a strictly sensitive basis in accordance with the provisions of Division 355 of Schedule 1 of the Taxation Administration Act 1953.
+However, some information may be provided to other bodies to assist in the administration of DGTO or for other purposes as required by law.

 • Aggregate and non-identifying information may be used by the Commonwealth for the purposes of reviewing the DGTO.